capr/multigit/README.md

 <sub>Writen by Cosmin Apreutesei. **Public Domain**.</sub><br>
 <sub>Tested on **Linux**, **Windows** and **OSX**</sub>

-Multigit allows you to check out multiple git repositories over a common directory and provides simple tools that let you continue to use git as before, without multigit getting in your way.
+Multigit allows checking out multiple git repositories overlaid onto the same directory.

-It is useful for projects which are made of different components that are developed separately, but which need to deploy files in different parts of the directory structure of the project.
+It is useful for projects which are made of different components that are developed separately, but which need to track files from different parts of the directory structure of the project.

-This cannot be done using git submodules or git subtrees, which only allow subprojects to deploy files in their own subdirectory.
-Multigit allows subprojects to deploy files in any directory of the project, similar to a union filesystem, where each repository is a layer.
+This cannot be done using git submodules or git subtrees, which only allow subprojects to be checked out into their own private subdirectories.
+Multigit allows repositories to track any file from any directory of the project structure, similar to a union filesystem, where each repository is a layer.

 Some examples where this combination of change management and module management could be useful:

   * manage customizations made to a web app in a separate repository.
-  * putting your home directory under source control.
+  * putting your home directory under source control, one repo per app.
-  * package and/or config manager for a Linux distro.
+  * package manager for a project, dev platform or language.

 ## How do I install it?